-Costs related to clinical trials can be unpredictable and therefore there can be no guarantee that we will have sufficient capital to fund our continued clinical studies of B-VEC, KB105 and planned preclinical studies for our other product candidates, or our operations.
-Our funds may not be sufficient to enable us to conduct pivotal clinical trials for, seek marketing approval for or commercially launch B-VEC, KB105 or any other product candidate.
+Costs related to clinical trials can be unpredictable and therefore there can be no guarantee that we will have sufficient capital to fund our planned preclinical studies for our pipeline product candidates, or our operations.
+Our funds may not be sufficient to enable us to seek marketing approval for or to commercially launch B-VEC, KB105 or any other product candidate.
 Accordingly, to obtain marketing approval for and to commercialize this or any other product candidates, we may be required to obtain further funding through public or private equity offerings, debt financings, collaboration and licensing arrangements or other sources.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
-Our failure to raise capital when needed could have a negative effect on our financial condition and our ability to pursue our business strategy.
+Our failure to raise capital when needed could have a negative effect on our financial condition and our ability to pursue our planned business strategy.